Health and Safety at Work etc. Act 1974: Background

-Structure of the Act
+Structure of the act

-The Act lays down general principles for the management of health and safety at work, enabling the creation of specific requirements through regulations enacted as Statutory Instruments or through a code of practice.
-For example, the Control of Substances Hazardous to Health Regulations 2002 (COSHH), the Management of Health and Safety at Work Regulations 1999, the Personal Protective Equipment (PPE) at Work Regulations 1992 and the Health and Safety (First-Aid) Regulations 1981 are all Statutory Instruments that lay down detailed requirements.
-It was also the intention of the Act to rationalise the existing complex and confused system of legislation (section 1(2)).
+The act lays down general principles for the management of health and safety at work, enabling the creation of specific requirements through regulations enacted as statutory instruments or through a code of practice.
+For example, the Control of Substances Hazardous to Health Regulations 2002 (SI 2002/2677), the Management of Health and Safety at Work Regulations 1999, the Personal Protective Equipment at Work Regulations 1992 (SI 1992/2966) and the Health and Safety (First-Aid) Regulations 1981 are all statutory instruments that lay down detailed requirements.
+It was also the intention of the act to rationalise the existing complex and confused system of legislation (section 1(2)).

-Since the accession of the UK to the European Union (EU) in 1972, much health and safety regulation has needed to comply with the law of the European Union and Statutory Instruments under the Act have been enacted in order to implement EU directives.
-In particular, the Act is the principal means of complying with Directive 89/391/EEC on health and safety at work.
+Since the accession of the UK to the European Union (EU) in 1972, much health and safety regulation has needed to comply with the law of the European Union and statutory instruments under the act have been enacted in order to implement EU directives.
+In particular, the act is the principal means of complying with Directive 89/391/EEC on health and safety at work.
 Further important changes to section 6, duties in respect of articles and substances used at work, were made by the Consumer Protection Act 1987 in order to implement the Product Liability Directive 85/374/EEC.

 Objectives

-Section 1 sets out the objectives of the Act as:
+Section 1 sets out the objectives of the act as: